-- Aligned with Funding Compact and harmonized approach with other New York-based UN Funds and Programmes - Resource the Executive Board-endorsed outcome areas of the Strategic Plan - Enable partners to earmark funds to priority geographic locations or sectors - Offers predictable support over funding period that covers the entire Strategic Plan - Support implementation of Paris Declaration on Aid Effectiveness: - ✓ Improves long term planning and programme sustainability - ✓ Consolidates reports at global, regional and country levels - ✓ Lowers cost recovery, so that more funding is directed to programmes - Fosters greater joint partner collaboration, visibility and dialogue around UN Women impact and the achievement of the SDGs - Complements and helps strengthen the Flagship Programming Initiatives
+- Aligned with Funding Compact and harmonized approach with other New York-based UN Funds and Programmes - Enable partners to softly earmark funds to Executive Board-endorsed outcome areas of the Strategic Plan, at the global, regional, or country levels - Offers predictable support over funding period that covers the entire Strategic Plan, having a duration of 4+ years - Support implementation of Paris Declaration on Aid Effectiveness: - ✓ Improves long term planning and programme sustainability - ✓ Consolidates annual reports by funded outcome area at the global, regional and country levels - ✓ Lowers cost recovery, so that more funding is directed to programmes - ✓ Exempt from 1% coordination levy in recognition of soft-earmarking to high-level results - Fosters greater joint partner collaboration, visibility and dialogue around UN Women impact and the achievement of the SDGs - Complements and helps strengthen the Flagship Programming Initiatives

-Benefits and Opportunities:

-- Aligns with QCPR recommendation to provide un-earmarked and multiyear funding. - Allows for more strategic allocation of resources to reach transformative results. - Reduces transaction costs, such as streamlining of donor reports - Key partners already supporting UN Women Strategic Notes include Denmark, Finland, Netherlands, Norway and Sweden
+Promoting support to country programme Strategic Notes Benefits and Opportunities: Aligns with QCPR recommendation to provide multiyear funding.
+Allows for more strategic allocation of resources to reach transformative results.
+Reduces transaction costs, such as streamlining of donor reports Key partners already supporting UN Women Strategic Notes include Denmark, Finland, Netherlands, Norway and Sweden